 Some brands who stood out with interaction and presence were Rabbies Timberbush Tours Crerar Hotels Scotch Whisky Experience The Falkirk Wheel (and Scottish Canals), National Trust Scotland Real Mary Kings Close Visit Scotland Orkney and Dundee Heritage Trust.
 I may have missed it but where was the representation for Perthshire?
 Some great brands such as sumptuous Atholl Palace engaged really well but having a regional banner would have helped.
 With a major sporting event in its territory, creating awareness around the ‘Big County’ would have given visitor numbers gravitas.

 Recognising the benefit in being seen as a strong brand/destination which is ready to capitalise on visitor numbers – and build legacy for 2015 – is imperative.
 How often do we host the Commonwealth Games, Ryder Cup, Homecoming and an independence vote?
-One way or another this year will turn the world’s eye on Scotland; being in the best possible shape to maximise the opportunities that brings will only happen once.
+One way or another this year will turn the world’s eye on Scotland; being in the best possible shape to maximise the opportunities will only happen once.